smashgg/developer-portal/docs/examples/update-phase-seeding.md

 ---

 In this example, we will update the seeding for a phase in one of our events.
+To do this, you will need an auth token belonging to an admin in your tournament!

 ## Step 1: Obtaining the current seeding via API